haberdashPI/Sounds.jl/README.md

 sound4 = noise(2s) |> envelope(tone(5Hz,2s)) |> normpower |> amplify(-20dB)
 ```

-Once you've created a sound you can use save it, or use
+Once you've created a sound you can save it, or use
 [PortAudio.jl](https://github.com/JuliaAudio/PortAudio.jl) to play it.

 ```julia